- Medical Program

-The US territory of Puerto Rico has legalized medical cannabis and has established a medical marijuana program.
-Adult use is otherwise illegal for those without a medical card.
-You must be aged 21 or over in order to qualify for an adult medical marijuana ID card in the territory of PR.
-Those under this age can qualify as minors if they have a caregiver and have medical cannabis recommendations from two physicians.
+Medical marijuana is legal in Puerto Rico, and adult use is illegal for those without a medical card.
+You must be aged 21 or over to qualify for a medical marijuana card in the territory of P.R.
+People under 21 are eligible for an MMJ card if they have a caregiver and medical marijuana recommendations from two physicians.

 Governor Alejandro Garcia Padilla signed an Executive Order – Act No. 42 – permitting the use of medical cannabis.

-The Medicinal Cannabis Act is expanded, adding in greater legal and employment protections for medical cannabis users.
+The Medicinal Cannabis Act is expanded, adding greater legal and employment protections for medical cannabis users.

 Recreational cannabis is illegal in Puerto Rico.